It’s all about the garden: what’s going on in April at our place

 Thank you again, and many *hugs* to you, yours, and to all your springtime endeavours!

-- Redneck Chicken Livers with Bacon & Herbs: a recipe anybody would love . . .
+- Redneck Chicken Livers with Bacon & Herbs: a recipe anybody will love . . .

 - Something I’ll never get used to; and a few other things besides